 Who Are Your Customers Going to Be?

 Not everyone will want the services of your business, so just who is your target market and where are they located.
 Are you trying to reach customers locally, or are you trying to reach them from further afield?
 When you know who your target customers and audiences are then you can tailor your offering and production processes to meet their needs and demands.
-Conducting research on your customers now will save you time and much-needed money going forwards.
+Conducting Market Research on your customers now will save you time and much-needed money going forwards.
 So, will you be targeting larger orders from multinational companies or will you be focusing on offering a one-stop service and production facility to smaller start-ups?

 What Processes Will You Have in Place?